Mams Taylor

-Mams Taylor is a British boxing promoter, singer, songwriter and producer of Persian descent.
-He is most known for his song ‘Girl Gotta Girlfriend’, released in 2009 and also for being the CEO of Proper Loud Music.
+Mams Taylor is an English boxing promoter, talent manager, and former musician.
+He is most known for being KSI's talent manager, as well as being the president of Proper Loud and the co-president of Misfits Boxing.

-Career

 Music career

 Taylor's song "LA Girls" featuring Joel Madden of Good Charlotte was featured on the MTV show, The Hills.
-In addition to Taylor, the music video for "LA Girls" also stars UFC champion Quinton Jackson, Mila Kunis, and Carmen Electra.
+In addition to Taylor, the music video for "LA Girls" also stars former UFC Light Heavyweight Champion Quinton Jackson, Mila Kunis, and Carmen Electra.

 A later single of Taylor's called "Girls Gotta Girlfriend" featured Snoop Dogg, and Bobby Valentino was inspired by the openness about female bisexuality in Hollywood.
-Taylor participated in the NOH8 Campaign which promotes marriage, gender, and human equality.

-In May 2013, Taylor teamed up with producer Ben Rico and formed the production/ writing duo called Feelabeat.
+In May 2013, Taylor teamed up with producer Ben Rico and formed the production/writing duo called Feelabeat.
 They produced and wrote a single for Carmen Electra, titled "Bigger Dick".

 "United for Neda"

 Taylor wrote and produced "United for Neda", which is a protest song recorded in English and Persian versions by many famous Iranian expatriates.
 It was inspired by the plight of Neda Agha-Soltan, a 26-year-old Iranian woman who was fatally shot on the streets of Tehran on 20 June 2010 by the Basij.
 Her death was recorded on a mobile phone video and received international attention when it hit the Internet.